anyfavors/n8n-helm/n8n/README.md

 ```
 All examples install into the `my-n8n` namespace which you can change as needed.

 Customise the deployment by supplying your own `values.yaml` or overriding settings on the command line.
+See the [Pod Security](#pod-security) section to label the namespace.

 ## Common configuration options